-Your Safe will have one or more owners.
-These are the addresses that have permission to approve and submit transactions.
-Add additional owners' addresses like the wallets of your teammates, or even your own hardware wallets.
+Your Safe will have one or more Signers.
+These are the addresses that have the authority to approve and submit transactions.
+You may add additional Signers by providing their wallet addresses, such as those of your teammates or your hardware wallets.

-Please note that adding, removing, swapping the owners, or changing the threshold later is an on-chain transaction and you need to pay a network fee.
+Please note that adding, removing, swapping the Signers, or changing the threshold of a Safe constitutes an on-chain transaction, for which you will be required to pay a network fee.

-Most cryptocurrency wallets, such as Trust wallets or Exodus wallets, require a single signature to authorize transactions and consist of a single private-public key pair to make a transaction.
+Most traditional cryptocurrency wallets, such as Trust Wallet or Exodus Wallet, necessitate a single signature for transaction authorisation and employ a single private-public key pair to execute transactions.

-However, we highly recommend all Signers use Coinshift for fluid operational efficiency within your Safe and team.
+Nonetheless, we strongly advise all Signers to adopt Coinshift in order to increase operational efficiency within your Safe and team collaboration.

-Please refer to the Add Tokens To Your Portfolio section to learn how to add custom tokens to your Coinshift portfolio.
+Please refer to the Add Tokens To Your Portfolio section for a detailed guide on incorporating custom tokens into your Coinshift portfolio.

 We regularly share updates via our social media platforms.
 Follow us on Twitter, join our Discord, check out our blog, or subscribe to our email newsletter to find out about any upcoming features and everything else regarding Coinshift.

-Coinshift is the most simple, flexible, and efficient multichain treasury management platform for DAOs and crypto-related companies.
+Coinshift is a simple, flexible, and efficient multi-chain treasury management application for DAOs and crypto-related companies.
 Benefits include